lakshya1230/lakshya1230.github.io/_projects/8_project.md

 ---
 layout: page
-title: Brain MRI Tumour Segmentation
+title: Efficient quality control of WSIs
-description: Course Project - Medical Image Computing
+description: Journal of Patholgy Informatics
 img: assets/img/architecture_ntt.webp
 importance: 1
-category: Course Projects
+category: DDP Thesis
 ---

 <p align="justify"> Trained a U-Net architecture for segmentation of the tumour region using a softer version of the Dice Loss in MRI slices.